custom-components/climate.programmable_thermostat/info.md

 # PROGRAMMABLE THERMOSTAT
 This component is a revision of the official Home Assistant component 'Generic Thermostat' in order to have possibility to have target temperature variable according to a sensor state value.

-## HOW TO INSTALL
-Use HACS to install the custom component and configure it through the user interface (settings/integration) to have easy and smooth usage.

-If you are for the manual method:
-Just copy paste the content of the `climate.programmable_thermostat/custom_components` folder in your `config/custom_components` directory.

-As example you will get the '.py' file in the following path: `/config/custom_components/programmable_thermostat/climate.py`.

 ## EXAMPLE OF SETUP
 Config flow is available, so just configure all the entities you want through the user interface.